 Field Required Type Description device_exposure_id Yes integer A system-generated unique identifier for each Device Exposure. person_id Yes integer A foreign key identifier to the Person who is subjected to the Device.
-The demographic details of that person are stored in the Person table.

-Field Required Type Description device_concept_id Yes integer A foreign key that refers to a Standard Concept identifier in the Standardized Vocabularies for the Device concept. device_exposure_start_date Yes date The date the Device or supply was applied or used. device_exposure_start_datetime No datetime The date and time the Device or supply was applied or used. ${\it device_exposure_end_date}$ No date The date the Device or supply was removed from use. ${\tt device_exposure_end_datetime}$ No datetime The date and time the Device or supply was removed from use. device_type_concept_id Yes integer A foreign key to the predefined Concept identifier in the Standardized Vocabularies reflecting the type of Device Exposure recorded.
-It indicates how the Device Exposure was represented in the source data. $unique_device_id$ No varchar(50) A UDI or equivalent identifying the instance of the Device used in the Person. quantity No integer The number of individual Devices used for the exposure. provider_id No integer A foreign key to the provider in the PROVIDER table who initiated of administered the Device. visit_occurrence_id No integer A foreign key to the visit in the VISIT table during which the device was used. device_source_value No varchar(50) The source code for the Device as it appears in the source data.
+The 37 demographic details of that person are stored in the Person table. device_concept_id Yes integer A foreign key that refers to a Standard Concept identifier in the Standardized Vocabularies for the Device concept. ${\tt device\exposure\start\date}$ Yes date The date the Device or supply was applied or used. ${\tt device\exposure\start\date time}$ No datetime The date and time the Device or supply was applied or used. device_exposure_end_date No date The date the Device or supply was removed from use. device_exposure_end_datetime No datetime The date and time the Device or supply was removed from use. device_type_concept_id Yes integer A foreign key to the predefined Concept identifier in the Standardized Vocabularies reflecting the type of Device Exposure recorded.
+It indicates how the Device Exposure was represented in the source unique_device_id No varchar(50) data.
+A UDI or equivalent identifying the instance of the Device used in the Person. quantity No integer The number of individual Devices used for the exposure. provider_id No integer A foreign key to the provider in the PROVIDER table who initiated of administered the Device. visit_occurrence_id No integer A foreign key to the visit in the VISIT_OCCURRENCE table during which the device was used. ${\bf visit\detail\id}$ No integer A foreign key to the visit detail in the VISIT_DETAIL table during which the Drug Exposure was initiated. device_source_value No varchar(50) The source code for the Device as it appears in the source data.
 This code is mapped to a standard Device Concept in the Standardized Vocabularies and the original code is stored here for reference. device_source concept_id No integer A foreign key to a Device Concept that refers to the code used in the source.

-- The distinction between Devices or supplies and procedures are sometimes blurry, but the former are physical objects while the latter are actions, often to apply a Device or supply. - For medical devices that are regulated by the FDA, if a Unique Device Identification (UDI) is provided if available in the data source, and is recorded in the unique_device_id field. - Valid Device Concepts belong to the "Device" domain.
-The Concepts of this domain are derived from the DI portion of a UDI or based on other source vocabularies, like HCPCS. - A Device Type is assigned to each Device Exposure to track from what source the information was drawn or inferred.
-The valid domain_id for these Concepts is "Device Type". - The Visit during which the Device was first used is recorded through a reference to the VISIT_OCCURRENCE table.
+- The distinction between Devices or supplies and procedures are sometimes blurry, but the former are physical objects while the latter are actions, often to apply a Device or supply. - For medical devices that are regulated by the FDA, if a Unique Device Identification (UDI) is provided if available in the data source, and is recorded in the unique\device\id field. - Valid Device Concepts belong to the "Device" domain.
+The Concepts of this domain are derived from

+- the DI portion of a UDI or based on other source vocabularies, like HCPCS. - A Device Type is assigned to each Device Exposure to track from what source the information was drawn or inferred.
+The valid domain id for these Concepts is "Device Type". - The Visit during which the Device was first used is recorded through a reference to the VISIT\OCCURRENCE table.
+This information is not always available. - The Visit Detail during which the Device was first used is recorded through a reference to the VISIT DETAIL table.
 This information is not always available. - The Provider exposing the patient to the Device is recorded through a reference to the PROVIDER table.
 This information is not always available.

-6.9 CONDITION_OCCURRENCE
+6.9 CONDITION\OCCURRENCE